Playworks Youth Leaders Celebrate Community at Two-Day Convention over School Break

 The ground outside was covered in snow, but that didn’t stop students from enjoying indoor recess in the Hennigan Community Center gymnasium.
 Our Playworks AmeriCorps Coaches led recess for students in the morning AND after lunch during each day of the convention.

-Throughout the Junior Coach Leadership Convention, students could earn Playworks ‘Community Coins’ for demonstrating our core values of Respect, Inclusion, Healthy Play, and Community.
+Throughout the Junior Coach Leadership Convention, students could earn Playworks ‘Community Coins’ for demonstrating our core values.
 Community Coins could be used as raffle tickets to win prizes like a signed Bruins hockey puck, tickets to the aquarium, or passes to the Museum of Fine Arts.

 An MR8 team member shows students how to make felt blankets during service village.